 development of instructional, coaching and mentoring skills.

-V-103/5 Revalidation of VTS Qualifications Model Course
+V-103/5 Revalidation process for VTS Qualifications and Certification

 This course provides a structured means for VTS personnel to reinforce previous VTS training and maintain a certain level of performance and skills in areas or knowledge which are infrequently used.
 Revalidation Training should cover generic and area specific elements of competency.